I recently enjoyed a terrific holiday in the Maldives, one of my favorite beach destinations in the world. You can read my trip reports here:

 - Hotel website: Soneva Fushi

-- Tip: contact me to get a complimentary VIP perks at Soneva Fushi
+- Tip: contact me to get complimentary VIP perks at Soneva Fushi

 Soneva Fushi, the Maldives’ original desert island hideaway, is located in the stunning Baa Atoll, a UNESCO World Biosphere Reserve.
 Massive, Robinson Crusoe-style, multi-bedroom luxury villas and private residences are hidden among dense tropical foliage.
 In keeping with the castaway theme, many are built to resemble tree houses.
 All open to their own private stretch of sugar white sands, and most boast their own private seawater swimming pools.
-Intuitive service is provided by Mr/Ms Friday butlers who know what you want before you want it.
+In summer 2020, Soneva Fushi also unveiled eight fabulous water retreats, which are the largest and most luxurious overwater villas in the world.

 Soneva Fushi features in my top 10 lists of the best luxury resorts in the Maldives, the most astonishing beach retreats in Asia, the best family hotels in the world, the world’s most insanely beautiful hotel beaches, and the best resorts in the Maldives for snorkeling.